The Last of Robin Hood: Production

-Killer Films set Richard Glatzer and Wash West to write and direct the upcoming true-story-based biographical film about legendary actor Errol Flynn.
+Killer Films set Richard Glatzer and Wash West to write and direct a biographical film about Errol Flynn.
 By April 9, 2014, Samuel Goldwyn Films had acquired the US distribution rights to the film.

 Casting

-On October 10, 2012, it was in the news that Kevin Kline and Susan Sarandon had signed on to star in the true-story-based biographical film.
+On October 10, 2012, it was in the news that Kevin Kline and Susan Sarandon had signed on to star in the film.
 Kline would play the role of Errol Flynn, a legendary actor who was in a relationship with a 17-year-old girl, Beverly Aadland, and Sarandon would play Florence Aadland, Beverly Aadland's stage mother.
 On January 23, 2013, Dakota Fanning was added to the cast to play the role of Beverly Aadland, Flynn's teenage girlfriend.
-Patrick St. Esprit also joined the cast to play Herb Aadland, a down-to-earth engineer and Beverly Aadland's father.
+Patrick St. Esprit also joined the cast to play Herb Aadland, Beverly Aadland's father.

 Filming

 The filming of The Last of Robin Hood began in the end of January 2013 in Atlanta, Georgia.